 3. Does your company bill manually or does it use a recurring billing platform?

-A subscription billing platform gives you the flexibility to offer different billing frequencies and puts the power to make changes in the customers’ hands.
+A subscription billing platform gives you the flexibility to offer different billing frequencies and puts the power to make changes in customers’ hands.

 4. What is your target market?